 Dr. Jones joined our fellowship in 2013, and was our second fellow.
 Like our first fellow, Ashley was a very patient PICU fellowship pioneer, and helped shape our developing program.
 She completed her BA in sports medicine at Pepperdine University.
 Ashley went to medical school at the University of Washington and completed her pediatric residency at the University of New Mexico.
 Her scholarly project centered on car seat use and the (AAP) recommendation to keep children rear facing until at least 2 years of age.
 The purpose of her study was to examine the prevalence and determinants of rear facing car seat use among children 17-19 months of age in order to identify targets for education and reduce deaths from automobile accidents.
 Her work was presented in several forums and has helped guide newborn discharge teaching for families.
 Dr. Jones is now an attending physician at Mary Bridge Children’s Hospital and Health Center in Tacoma, WA.
 She is known for her amazing teamwork, communication, and clinical skills (in addition to a wonderful sense of humor!).

 Dr. Burns is a New England native, growing up in Connecticut and receiving her BS in biology with a minor in Asian studies from Boston College in 2005, and her MD from the University of Connecticut in 2009.
 She completed both general pediatrics residency and PCCM fellowship here at Doernbecher Children’s Hospital, graduating in 2015 as the first fellow graduate of our program.
 During and following training, Dr. Burns has had the opportunity to travel widely through various global health initiatives, providing direct patient care to post-operative congenital heart surgery patients in Haiti and the Dominican Republic, as well as teaching pediatric critical care skills to emergency medicine physicians at a sister hospital in Bangkok, Thailand.
 While stateside, she has practiced as a pediatric intensivist and hospitalist in Billings, Montana.
 Erin was excited to return to an academic position in 2016, when she rejoined the DCH PICU division as an assistant professor and associate program director for the fellowship.
 Her scholarly interests have included pediatric traumatic brain injury and care of the critically ill surgical patient.
 She is also passionate about leading and teaching quality improvement.
-She is honored to be taking on the role of fellowship program director for her alma mater program, starting in July 2021.
-With this new “baby” at work, and a literal new baby at home (Charlotte, born November 2019), Erin’s main hobby is to catch a few minutes of relaxation on the sofa with her husband and two dogs.
-They recently bought a camper and are excited to take their growing family on a few Pacific Northwest road trip adventures!
+She is honored to now be in the role of fellowship director for her alma mater program.
+When not working at work, she is busy at home with her husband and their 2 small children.
+Great times are had exploring the Pacific Northwest in their camping trailer!

 - Miles S. Ellenby, M.D.